-7.17.6 Grading and Clearing.
+7.17.6 Grading, Clearing and Grubbing.

 - 7.17.6.1.
-A development permit shall be obtained for grading, clearing, grubbing and blasting. - 7.17.6.2.
-Mass grading of a site is prohibited. - 7.17.6.3.
-Grading and clearing of existing native vegetation shall be limited to approved Buildable Areas and road or driveways - 7.17.6.4.
-Topsoil from graded areas shall be stockpiled for use in revegetation. - 7.17.6.5.
-The boundaries of the development area shall be clearly marked on the site with limits of disturbance (LOD) fencing or construction barriers prior to any grading or clearing. - 7.17.6.6.
-No grading is permitted within one foot of a property line, except for roads driveways and utilities. - 7.17.6.7.
+Prior to engaging in any grading, clearing or grubbing, a development permit shall be obtained.
+A development permit is not required to maintain a driveway or road; provided, however, that any major change in the driveway or road or a capital improvement to a road or driveway, shall require a development permit. - 7.17.6.2.
+Grading and clearing of existing native vegetation shall be limited to approved Buildable Areas and road or driveways - 7.17.6.3.
+Topsoil from graded areas shall be stockpiled for use in revegetation. - 7.17.6.4.
+The boundaries of the development area shall be clearly marked on the site with limits of disturbance (LOD) fencing or construction barriers prior to any grading or clearing. - 7.17.6.5.
+No grading is permitted within one foot of a property line, except for roads driveways and utilities. - 7.17.6.6.
 Temporary fencing shall be installed to protect natural vegetation.